Admissions at the Iowa Veterans Home

 If you are looking for placement for yourself or a family member please feel free to contact our Admissions Coordinator Jason Matteson for specific questions you may have about this process.

-For questions regarding eligibility, admission processing, cost of care, or bed availability, contact the Admissions Office through our Contact Form or call our Admissions Coordinator, Jason Matteson, at 800-645-4591 or 641-753-4325.
+For questions regarding eligibility, admission processing, cost of care, or bed availability, contact the Admissions Office and speak to our Admissions Coordinator, Jason Matteson, at 800-645-4591 or 641-753-4325.

 Admission into the Iowa Veterans Home is limited according to Iowa law (Code of Iowa 35D).
 According to state law, the Iowa Veterans Home may admit Iowa residents who are honorably discharged veterans and their dependent spouses, surviving spouses of honorably discharged veterans, and gold star parents who are in need of receiving either nursing or residential care.